-- 3. Each repaired or replaced fugitive emissions component must be resurveyed as soon as practicable, but no later than 30 days after being repaired, to ensure that there are no fugitive emissions. - i.
-For repairs that cannot be made during the monitoring survey when the fugitive emissions are initially found, the operator may resurvey the repaired fugitive emissions components using either Method 21 or optical gas imaging within 30 days of finding such fugitive emissions. - ii.
-For each repair that cannot be made during the monitoring survey when the fugitive emissions are initially found, a digital photograph must be taken of that component or the component must be tagged for identification purposes.
-The digital photograph must include the date that the photograph was taken, must clearly identify the component by location within the site (e.g., the latitude and longitude of the component or by other descriptive landmarks visible in the picture). - iii.
-Operators that use Method 21 to resurvey the repaired fugitive emissions components are subject to the resurvey provisions specified in 40 C.F.R. §§60.5397a(h)(3)(iii)(A) and (B). - A. A fugitive emissions component is repaired when the Method 21 instrument indicates a concentration of less than 500 ppm above background or when no soap bubbles are observed when the alternative screening procedures specified in section 8.3.3 of Method 21 are used. - B. Operators must use the Method 21 monitoring requirements specified in 40 C.F.R. §60.5397a(c)(8)(ii) or the alternative screening procedures specified in section 8.3.3 of Method 21. - iv.
-Operators that use optical gas imaging to resurvey the repaired fugitive emissions components, are subject to the resurvey provisions specified in 40 C.F.R. §§60.5397a(h)(3)(iv)(A) and (B). - A. A fugitive emissions component is repaired when the optical gas imaging instrument shows no indication of visible emissions. - B. Operators must use the optical gas imaging monitoring requirements specified in 40 C.F.R. §60.5397a(c)(7). - i.
-Records for each monitoring survey shall be maintained as specified §60.5420a(c)(15). - j.
+- A. Valve assembly supplies had been sufficiently stocked but are depleted at the time of the required repair. - B. A replacement fugitive emissions component or a part thereof requires custom fabrication. - C. The required replacement must be ordered no later than 10 calendar days after the first attempt at repair.
+The repair must be completed as soon as practicable, but no later than 30 calendar days after receipt of the replacement component, unless the repair requires a compressor station or well shutdown.
+If the repair requires a compressor station or well shutdown, the repair must be completed in accordance with the timeframe specified in paragraph (h)(3)(i) of this section. - 4.
+Each identified source of fugitive emissions must be resurveyed to complete repair according to the requirements in paragraphs (h)(4)(i) through (iv) of 40 C.F.R. §60.5397a, to ensure that there are no fugitive emissions. - i.
+The operator may resurvey the fugitive emissions components to verify repair using either Method 21 of appendix A-7 of this part or optical gas imaging. - ii.
+For each repair that cannot be made during the monitoring survey when the fugitive emissions are initially found, a digital photograph must be taken of that component or the component must be tagged during the monitoring survey when the fugitives were initially found for identification purposes and subsequent repair.
+The digital photograph must include the date that the photograph was taken and must clearly identify the component by location within the site (e.g., the latitude and longitude of the component or by other descriptive landmarks visible in the picture). - iii.
+Operators that use Method 21 of appendix A-7 of this part to resurvey the repaired fugitive emissions components are subject to the resurvey provisions specified in 40 C.F.R. §§60.5397a(h)(4)(iii)(A) and (B). - A. A fugitive emissions component is repaired when the Method 21 instrument indicates a concentration of less than 500 ppm above background or when no soap bubbles are observed when the alternative screening procedures specified in section 8.3.3 of Method 21 of appendix A-7 of this part are used. - B. Operators must use the Method 21 monitoring requirements specified in 40 C.F.R. §60.5397a(c)(8)(ii) or the alternative screening procedures specified in section 8.3.3 of Method 21 of appendix A-7 of this part. - iv.
+Operators that use optical gas imaging to resurvey the repaired fugitive emissions components, are subject to the resurvey provisions specified in 40 C.F.R. §§60.5397a(h)(4)(iv)(A) and (B). - A. A fugitive emissions component is repaired when the optical gas imaging instrument shows no indication of visible emissions. - B. Operators must use the optical gas imaging monitoring requirements specified in 40 C.F.R. §60.5397a(c)(7). - i.
+Records for each monitoring survey shall be maintained as specified §60.5420a(c)(15).

+j.
 Annual reports shall be submitted for each collection of fugitive emissions components at a well site and each collection of fugitive emissions components at a compressor station that include the information specified in §60.5420a(b)(7).
 Multiple collection of fugitive emissions components at a well site or at a compressor station may be included in a single annual report.

-[45CSR16; 40 C.F.R. §60.5397a; 45CSR13, R13-3314, Condition 4.1.4.]
+[45CSR16; 40 C.F.R. §60.5397a; 45CSR13, R13-3315, Condition 4.1.4]